jobartucz/wordle-server/README.md

 - guess takes a 'userid', a 'wordid', and a 'guess'.
 Returns a 5-digit 'result' where each digit is:
   - '1' - correct letter in correct position,
   - '2' - correct letter in wrong position,
-  - '3' - letter not in word
+  - '3' - letter not in word or a duplicate letter that already has a '1' or a '2'
 - setnickname takes a 'userid' and a 'nickname'
 - getmyids takes only a 'nickname' argument and returns a list of all userids that have this nickname
 - getmywords takes only a 'userid' and returns the list of wordids, number of guesses, and whether they have been solved